YappleJaclyn/closed-loop-control-test/README.md

 ## Description

-This example shows how to perform both position and velocity closed loop control on a SPARK motor controller.
+Use for testing closed loop control

 ### Topics Covered